 2 Helpful / 0 Not

-Pros: This is a new course.
-Newly cut into the woods, new baskets, new tees.
-The tees are astroturf-covered gravel beds for the most part.
+Pros: This is a relatively new course that is starting to get broken in.
+The tees are astroturf-covered gravel beds for the most part and while uneven, aren't generally problematic.
 Most of the fairways were "paved" with wood chips which is an excellent idea.
 There are tiny garbage cans scattered throughout the course.
 Navigation is easy with the provided signage/indicators.
 The hole signs are great and provide all the necessary info.
-The holes so far are pretty balanced from a righty/lefty standpoint and reward line-shaping with many birdie opportunities.
-The underbrush exists, but it isn't overwhelming and wayward discs were located (it was still technically winter though so it could change during the upcoming season).
+The holes are pretty balanced from a righty/lefty standpoint and reward line-shaping with many birdie opportunities and the occasional ace run on the front nine.
+The underbrush exists, but it isn't overwhelming and wayward discs were easily located.
 I'm always a fan of hanging basket and the one on 6 was a surprise that I enjoyed!

-Cons: Still unfinished and in-progress (still had some ash-piles from a recent fairway burn when I was out there).
-No real benches after the first hole.
-The choice to use the astroturf-on-gravel for the tee design is somewhat questionable as I know from experience that this construction can deteriorate quickly and provide a somewhat hazardous tee in the future.
-Currently, the bulk of the tees are level and in like-new condition (seeing as they are, you know, new).
+Cons: The choice to use the astroturf-on-gravel for the tee design is somewhat questionable as I know from experience that this construction can deteriorate quickly and provide a somewhat hazardous tee in the future.
+Currently, the bulk of the tees are level and in pretty good condition.

 The operating hours for the soccer complex may turn off a few people, but parking outside of the gate and walking in wasn't a big deal.